Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: Introduction

-The BNS merger GW170817 is the only known astrophysical source at present with both GW and multi-wavelength EM radiation observations \citep{Abbott17a,Abbott17b}.
-The steadily increasing afterglow luminosity observations \citep{Margutti18,Mooley18} are better explained with a jet-cocoon system whereby a highly relativistic narrow jet propagates through a environment of denser and mildly-relativistic material \citep{IN17,Lazzati18}, as opposed to a mildly relativistic isotropic fireball \citep{Haggard17} and/or top-hat jet seen off-axis \citep{Alex17}.
+The BNS merger GW170817 is the only known astrophysical source at present with both GW and multi-wavelength EM radiation observations (for instance, \citealt{Abbott17a,Abbott17b,Mooley18a}).
+The steadily increasing afterglow luminosity observations \citep{Ghirlanda18,Margutti18,Mooley18a} are better explained with a jet-cocoon system whereby a highly relativistic narrow jet propagates through a environment of denser and mildly-relativistic material \citep{IN17,Lazzati18}, as opposed to a mildly relativistic isotropic fireball \citep{Haggard17} and/or top-hat jet seen off-axis \citep{Alex17}.
+The VLBI observations of the rapid turnover around the radio light curve peak and the very fast subsequent decline suggests that the early-time afterglow is most likely due to the emission from the wider-angle cocoon whereas the late-time emission is powered by a collimated relativistic jet with an opening angle $< 5^{\circ}$ viewed from an angle of $\sim 20^{\circ}$ \citep{Ghirlanda18,Mooley18b}.

 There can be several possible EM counterparts for BHNS mergers: optical-infrared (IR) transients known as macronova driven by radioactive decay of neutron-rich dynamical ejecta on timescales of $t \sim {\rm few\ hours-day}$ \citep{LP98,Kul05,Metzger10}, synchrotron radio afterglow from ejecta components decelerated by the surrounding interstellar medium (ISM) with $t \sim {\rm week-year}$ \citep{NP11,MB12,PNR13}, relativistic sGRB jet prompt emission on short timescales $t \lesssim 1\ {\rm sec}$ \citep{Eichler89,Nakar07} and gamma/X-ray prompt emission from cocoon with $t \lesssim 1\ {\rm sec}$ \citep{Lazzati18}.
 Even though all four ejecta components contribute to synchrotron afterglow emission directly, different ejecta component afterglows peak at different timescales and with different intensities due to their separate masses and kinetic energies (KEs).